LiamAMcNamara/RasPi_Security/README.md

 - Instructions.pdf: Step by step instructions to implement the camera on Raspberry Pi
 - Souces.pdf: Links to references
 - Project Report.pdf: Document discussing the project, background, challenges, and observations
+- demo.mov: Demonstration of security camera in action.
+Display is an iPad wirelessly connected to the network.